eucalypto/loopedia/doc/readme.txt

 :~$ drush sql-cli < /path/to/my-sql-dump-file-name.sql
 ```

 voila.
-Drush nows which database to use because this information is
+Drush knows which database to use because this information is
 stored in  `sites/default/settings.php`.